 Tighter grip with the tips of the fingers while all other techniques are perfect might also assist in relieving pressure.

-Don’t keep pressing with incorrect grip on the kettlebell, stop, reset and/or adjust with the other hand.
+Don’t keep pressing with an incorrect grip on the kettlebell, stop, reset and/or adjust with the other hand.

 The more you bring your forearm laterally inwards and away from being vertical, the more pressure will be created.
 The more you bring your forearm laterally outwards and away from being vertical, the less pressure on the forearm but more pressure on the shoulder, a position not recommended.